Kade-Peay/GenreClustering/README.md

 ## 1. Instructions for how to build and execute on CHPC
+- Module load CUDA for the gpu implementation
+- Module load MPI for the distributed implementations
 - Start by running the Makefile which will create executables for all implementations.
-- Module load CUDA for the gpu implementation
 - Usage
     * Serial: ./serial <input_file> <number_of_clusters>
     * Shared: ./shared <input_file> <number_of_clusters> <thread_count>
     * Shared-GPU: ./shared-gpu <input_file> <number_of_clusters> <threads_per_block>
-    * Distributed CPU: ./distributed <input_file> <k> <thread_count>
+    * Distributed CPU: ./distributed <input_file> <number_of_clusters> <thread_count>
     * Distributed-GPU: ./distributed-gpu <input_file> <number_of_clusters> <threads_per_block>

 ## 2. Description of the approach used for each of the following implementations